Nail your wedding speech

-Right this is the important bit.
+Right, this is the important bit.
 Your speech should tell a story.
-Yes it’s made up of lots of different elements but it needs to hook people in from the beginning, establish a theme and carry that through to an almighty climax.
-One basic example was a groom who considered himself lucky; he talked about the quirks of fate that got him to the alter and ended his speech by toasting a ‘lifetime of luck and love’ before encouraging his guests to look under their napkins where he’d left them all a scratch card.
+Yes, it’s made up of lots of different elements, but it needs to hook people in from the beginning, establish a theme and carry that through to an almighty climax.
+One basic example was a groom who considered himself lucky; he talked about the quirks of fate that got him to the altar and ended his speech by toasting a ‘lifetime of luck and love’ before encouraging his guests to look under their napkins where he’d left them all a scratch card.

 Rule 4 Less in More

-You’re aiming for about eight to ten minutes (ten allowing for laughter and ad libs).
-Remember no one ever listened to a wedding speech and said ‘if only it was longer’.
+You’re aiming for about eight to ten minutes (ten allowing for laughter and ad-libs).
+Remember no one ever listened to a wedding speech and said ‘if only it were longer’.
 Even if you think you have a wealth of material, be strict with yourself and practise how long it takes you to deliver your speech.
-Even Lincoln’s Gettysburg Address was only 272 words so there’s really no excuse for an overly long speech.
+Even Lincoln’s Gettysburg Address was only 272 words, so there’s no excuse for an overly long speech.
 Once you write your first draft, edit it down to half the length.
 It will make it better.